 My knowledge of high-end audio started under Father Kelly but was expanded when I was in college at the University of Alabama.
 It all started when I dropped by the local audio store to buy some speakers to go with a receiver and turntable given to me by Father Kelly.
-During the course of my visits, the owner, John Curry and I developed a friendship.
-Mr. Curry had another passion besides audio and that was deer hunting.
+During my visits, the owner, John Curry, and I developed a friendship.
+Mr. Curry had another passion besides audio, and that was deer hunting.
 During deer season, the store would be closed on Saturday's, as Mr. Curry would be hunting.
-I worked out a deal where I would come in and run the store on Saturday's so he could hunt.
-Being located in a college town, Saturdays were usually quiet at the store so I tended to spend the time studying (yeah right).
-Actually, what I spent most of my time doing was reading his collection of back issues of the The Abso!ute Sound and Stereophile.
+I worked out a deal where I would come in and run the store on Saturdays so he could hunt.
+Being located in a college town, Saturdays were usually quiet at the store, so I tended to spend the time studying (yeah, right).
+What I spent most of my time doing was reading his collection of back issues of various print publications.

 After graduating from Alabama in 1982, I worked for a couple of years in Louisiana before returning to Dothan in 1986 to begin my banking career at SouthTrust Bank.
-Soon after returning to Dothan, I began building my first "high-end" system, which ended up consisting of a Seta Star Turntable, Premier FT-3 tonearm, Grado Signature 8 cartridge, conrad-johnson PV-2a preamplifier, conrad-johnson MV-45 amplifier and Thiel CS-1.2 loudspeakers.
+Soon after returning to Dothan, I started building my first "high-end" system, which ended up consisting of a Sota Star Turntable, Premier FT-3 tonearm, Grado Signature 8 cartridge, conrad johnson PV-2a preamplifier, conrad johnson MV-45 amplifier, and Thiel CS-1.2 loudspeakers.
 I have been in an upgrade mode ever since.

 Front End - Analog

 Front End - Digital

 Power Cords - Nordost Red Dawn